We are hiring for three positions:

 5. Attendance and participation in any community legal education activities undertaken by the organisation.

 1. Undertake study or training which might, from time to time be approved by the CEO;

 2. Participate in workplace health & safety compliance initiatives as required;

 3. Participate in a supportive team environment, through various workplace activities;

 4. Participate in annual appraisal of own work, and attend any supervision sessions with the staff to whom you report.

 The position offered is based in Roma but involves regular travel throughout the Southern Queensland region, in particular to the communities of Cunnamulla, Charleville, Mitchell, St George, Goondiwindi, Murgon and Cherbourg.
 Travel to Quilpie, Brisbane and Toowoomba is also sometimes required.

-An attractive remuneration package and conditions is offered and is dependent on qualifications, suitability to the role and experience.
+An attractive remuneration package and conditions are offered and are dependent on qualifications, suitability to the role and experience.
 The starting salary varies and will be the subject of negotiation with the successful applicant.
-The Aboriginal Family Legal Service offers a professional and supported work environment with study leave for approved work related courses and activities.
+AFLSSQ offers a professional and supported work environment with study leave for approved work-related courses and activities.